michael-jacobs/michael-jacobs.github.io/_posts/2021-04-20-europe-economy-tracker-part1.md

   - R
 ---

-This is the first of (hopefully!) many blog posts, where I explore data freely available online, with the aim of creating a thought-provoking data visualisations and analysis.
+This is the first of (hopefully!) many blog posts, where I explore data freely available online, with the aim of creating thought-provoking data visualisations and analysis.

 In this instalment I am working with Economic data that can be accessed directly from Eurostat via its [API](https://ec.europa.eu/eurostat/online-help/public/en/API_06_DataQuery_en/).
 The idea is to better understand the economic impact of the COVID19 pandemic to date.
 As the Statistical office of the European Union, Eurostat is responsible for gathering comparable data from member states in a variety of statistical domains, meaning the API is a rich source of free data and information.
 In some cases data for non-EU countries are also available for comparison purposes, including Japan, the United Kingdom<sup>[*](#myfootnote)</sup> and the United States in the case of the economic indicators used in the following example.